 Psychology is the United States’ fourth most popular major, attracting collegiate scholars with its fascinating content about how people act and its future career flexibility.
 Bachelor’s degrees in psychology develop interpersonal skills that are highly prized in virtually any field.
 Psychology graduates can be found in clinics, corporate offices, publishing houses, research firms, prisons, and even the military.
-Around one-fourth head back to the classroom for a master’s or doctoral degree since clinical psychology jobs are poised to grow by 20 percent through 2024!
+Around one-fourth head back to the classroom for a master’s or doctoral degree since clinical psychology jobs are poised to grow by 20 percent through 2030!
 Some may be reluctant to study psychology because its average starting salary is only $32,358.
-However, students who are passionate about people can find success in the human services with an affordable education.
+However, students who are passionate about people can find success in human services with an affordable education.

 We’ve devoted the following article to highlighting the 15 Cheapest Bachelor’s Degrees in Psychology across America.
 To begin, we used the NCES College Navigator tool to filter public and private, nonprofit institutions conferring a psychology major.
 We solely searched for regionally accredited schools with at least 1,000 pupils studying on-site or online.
 Preference was given to colleges openly aligned with the APA’s undergraduate guidelines.
 The average in-state, full-time tuition was recorded for each school.
 Our final listing only included colleges that charge under $8,000 annually before financial aid.
 Although affordability was a priority, we also judged reputation by rankings, class size, experiential learning, curriculum diversity, and placement rates.

 Here are our selections for the 15 Cheapest Bachelor’s Degrees in Psychology: